Goldman to buy dividend-growth mutual fund

 NEW YORK Goldman Sachs (GS.N) said it struck a deal to acquire a mutual fund specializing in dividend-paying stocks, citing investor demand for income-generating strategies to sustain them in turbulent, no-growth markets.

-Goldman Sachs Asset Management will buy Dividend Growth Advisors LLC's $153 million (98 million pounds) Rising Dividend Growth Fund ICRDX.O for an undisclosed sum.
+Goldman Sachs Asset Management will buy Dividend Growth Advisors LLC's $153 million Rising Dividend Growth Fund ICRDX.O for an undisclosed sum.
 It is the second acquisition announced this year by the division, which historically has preferred to build up its business internally,

 With the acquisition, Goldman will now offer its first dividend-growth stock fund, an indication of growing customer demand for safety and income over risk.